Power and Water University of Technology: History

-The Ministry of Science, Research and Technology approved the institution to be changed into the Faculty of Power and Water in 1991.
+The Ministry of Science, Research, and Technology approved the institution to be changed into the Faculty of Power and Water in 1991.
 It was changed into Shahid Abbaspour (Power and Water) University of Technology in 2005.
-It also functions as a faculty under the University of Applied Science and Technology (UAST), at least for the associate degree program in Computer Software in particular, for which UAST awards the degree, while PWUT issues the official transcript.
+It also functions as a faculty under the University of Applied Science and Technology (UAST), at least for the associate degree program in Computer Software, for which UAST awards the degree, while PWUT issues the official transcript.

-The university has graduate programs in Electrical, Mechanical and Civil Engineering.
+The university has graduate programs in Electrical, Mechanical, and Civil Engineering.
 In spring 2013, PW University of Technology was merged into the Shahid Beheshti University.

 Faculties

 Faculty of Electrical and Computer Engineering

 The Electrical and Computer Engineering faculty has three departments: